cylammarco/ASPIRED/README.md

 Further information can be referred to this [arXiv article](https://arxiv.org/abs/2111.02127).

-Early stage development efforts can be referred to this [arXiv article](https://ui.adsabs.harvard.edu/abs/2019arXiv191205885L/abstract), which will appeare in the [Astronomical Society of the Pacific Conference Series (ASPCS)](http://www.aspbooks.org/a/volumes/upcoming/?book_id=606).
-This is in concurrent development with the automated wavelength calibration software [RASCAL](https://github.com/jveitchmichaelis/rascal), further information can be referred to this [arXiv article](https://ui.adsabs.harvard.edu/abs/2019arXiv191205883V/abstract) and it will appear in the same volume of ASPCS.
+Early stage development efforts can be referred to this [ASPC article](https://ui.adsabs.harvard.edu/abs/2020ASPC..527..655L/abstract) and this [arXiv article](https://ui.adsabs.harvard.edu/abs/2020arXiv201203505L/abstract).
+This is in concurrent development with the automated wavelength calibration software [RASCAL](https://github.com/jveitchmichaelis/rascal), further information can be referred to this [ASPC article](https://ui.adsabs.harvard.edu/abs/2020ASPC..527..627V/abstract) and it will appear in the same volume of ASPCS.

 Example notebooks and scripts can be found [here](https://github.com/cylammarco/ASPIRED-example).